Alejo-Rey/my_first_repository/README.md

-This project is for learn to manage a repository GitHub
+This project its about learn GIT
-# my_first_repository